 Our box-plot that looks like:

 Building on the last section, it is important to understand how particular variables within your data set relate to one another.
-This is especially useful because regardless of the types of data you will come across, you will be able to apply these tools.
+This is especially useful because regardless of the types of data you will come across, you will be able to apply these tools regardless of what kinds of statistical concepts you are using.
 One important table that you will encounter is a correlation and covariance table between the variables in your dataset.

 Whereas the definition of correlation is the strength of the relationship between two variables, the covariance refers to how these two variables vary together.
 The objective of these numbers is to be able to measure how closely each variable relates to one another.